What are TIF files and how to open them

 How to open TIF files

-We have identified five TIF openers that are compatible with this specific type of TIF file.
+We have identified six TIF openers that are compatible with this specific type of TIF file.

 Programs that open Tagged Image File Format Bitmap files